 The transportation sector is the leading source of greenhouse gas emissions in the United States, and is the source of 27% of all greenhouse gas emissions- over half of which come from private cars.
 About 54% of students in the US drive or are driven to school, a number that has steadily increased over the years.
 By making it easier and safer for our kids to get to school without a private car and by making our school bus fleets cleaner and more efficient, we can cut down on our transportation emissions and pollution.
 Below are some ways parents, teachers, and school staff can help make our school transportation system cleaner and greener.

 Electric school buses and V2G technology

 About 40% of children in the United States use school buses to get to and from school.
 Students taking the bus is better for the climate than being driven individually, but many schools aren’t maximizing the environmental and financial potential of their school bus fleets.
-Battery electric buses are available on the market and are now a viable option for school districts in most climates, but make up less than 1% of all school buses currently in use, as opposed to the 95% that are powered by diesel.
+Battery electric buses are available on the market and are now a viable option for school districts in most climates, but make up less than 1% of all school buses as of August 2021, as opposed to the 95% that are powered by diesel.